lbsbezerra/lbsbezerra.github.io/README.md

 - add one image for each one of the question cards;
 - fix design in iOS apps (so the white bar above is not shown, and instead it is a dark one in my test iPhone 14 Pro);
 - define "game finished, restart game?" screen (today it is happening in the last question instead of separated one).
+- separate HTML, css, JS, for better maintenance, and clean-up the codebase.